-unsigned statusfp(void); Note
+unsigned statusfp(vo id); Note

-This function requires you to select a floating-point model that supports exceptions.
-For example, --fpmode=ieee_full or --fpmode=ieee_fixed.
+This function requires a floating-point model that supports exceptions.
+In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.

-• Floating-point functions for compatibility with Microsoft products on page 4-14.
+• Floating-point functions for compatibility with Microsoft products on page 4-5.

-- controlfp() on page 3-3 - clearfp() on page 3-2.
+- controlfp() on page 3-3. - clearfp() on page 3-2.